-- 14 Indian subsidiaries used the primary accounting software for maintaining its books of account has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except that no audit trail has been enabled at the database level to log any direct data changes. - iv) 1 Indian subsidiary has used accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that the audit trail is not maintained in case of modification by certain users with specific access.
-Further at the database level it has operated only towards the end of the financial year, except for certain information or data. - iv) 1 Indian subsidiary have used accounting software for maintaining its books of account which did not have a feature of recording audit trail (edit log) facility through out the year. - v) 1 Indian subsidiary has not used any accounting software for maintaining its books of accounts.
+- iii) any direct data changes. - of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant financial year, except for certain information or data. - feature of recording audit trail (edit log) facility through out the year. - v) 1 Indian subsidiary has not used any accounting software for maintaining its books of accounts.